How using your body helps in the creative process

 Hi everyone.
 I recently read Steal Like An Artist by Austin Kleon.
 You need to read this great little book.
 There’s a part of the book that struck a cord for me at that moment.
 Here’s how that relates to me and using your body in the creative process.

 Let me begin by saying I don’t feel like a pure artist.
-I actually feel a little uncomfortable with artist as a title.
-That maybe what I’m striving for, and I try to bring artistry to my everyday.
+I actually feel a little uncomfortable with an artist as a title.
+That may be what I’m striving for, and I try to bring artistry to my everyday.
 To be an artist?
 I’m not sure if that’s me.
 Perhaps in a life of eternal learning, I won’t ever truly reach that place, from my point of view.

 Let me give you the quote from the book that sparked the whole thinking and you can see how it feels for you…

 Just watch someone at their computer.
 They’re so still, so immobile.
 You don’t need a scientific study (of which there are a few) to tell you that sitting in front of a computer all day is killing you, and killing your work.
 We need to move, to feel like we’re making something with our bodies, not just our heads.

 Work that only comes from the head isn’t any good.
 Watch a great musician play a show.
 Watch a great leader give a speech.
 You’ll see what I mean.
 You need to find a way to bring your body into your work.
 Our nerves aren’t a one-way street—our bodies can tell our brains as much as our brains tell our bodies.
 You know that phrase, “going through the motions”?
 That’s what’s so great about creative work:

 If we just start going through the motions, if we strum a guitar, or shuffle sticky notes around a conference table, or start kneading clay, the motion kickstarts our brain into thinking.